Ice Cream & Frozen Desserts

 • In a medium, heavy-bottomed saucepan heat the milk and sugar together until it comes to a simmer.

-• Add a cup (8floz/240ml) of the hot milk mixture to the pudding powder, whisk until smooth.
+• Add about a cup of the hot milk mixture to the pudding powder, whisk until smooth.

-• Pour the pudding mixture into the pot of hot milk and cook over medium-low heat until the mixture thickens.
-Set aside to cool down completely.
+• Pour the pudding mixture into the pot of hot milk and cook over medium-low heat until the mixture thickens, about 2-3 minutes. .
+Set aside to cool down completely and thicken even.
+(Place over a bowl of ice to cool quickly if needed)

 • Whip the heavy whipping cream and vanilla extract together on high speed using an electric mixer until stiff peaks have formed.